 3) Enforce Least Privilege Access

-This best practice refers specifically to human users, such as developers, administrators, and operators, who may need access to secrets for debugging or operational tasks.
-Apply the principle of least privilege to limit access to only what’s necessary for each individual’s role.
+Developers, administrators, and operators often need direct access to secrets for debugging or operational tasks.
+Apply the principle of least privilege to limit that access to only what each individual’s role requires.

 4) Secure Secret Storage and Transit